cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 That's it !
 You've just created your first project in Meteor !
 Now, to view your work, type http://localhost:3000 in your browser and hit Enter.
 Yes !
 It's THAT easy !

+To stop the project from running, just stop the process in your terminal with Ctrl+c !

 ## Official resources